The main scuba diving locations in Papua New Guinea can be grouped in to four principal areas.

 Link To: Diving Port Moresby and Bootless Bay

-These days Bob & Dinah have sold their business but still lead occasional charters on Golden Dawn, which now only does Milne Bay in March, June & October.
+These days Bob & Dinah have sold their business and moved on, but Bob still leads occasional charters on Golden Dawn, which now only does Milne Bay in March, June & October.

 It is also possible to dive the incredible B17 Black Jack aircraft wreck from Milne Bay – one of the “must-do” dives in Papua New Guinea

 Located in remote Oro Province and universally know as “Beautiful Tufi”, this area of PNG is as scenic underwater as it is above, and is one of my favorite places in PNG.

 Above water the scenic fiords are really quite unique and visually spectacular.